ShippedBoilerplate/.github/profile/README.md

 * Blog powered by Markdown and MDX
 * Chrome Extension Boilerplate

-🚀 If you are looking for a way to launch your Micro SaaS / side project / info product, [check out the website](shipped.club)
+🚀 If you are looking for a way to launch your Micro SaaS / side project / info product, [check out the website](shipped.club).

 🎓 We also have a free email course about how to [Build and Launch your Startup in 7 days (and start making money)](https://shipped.club/micro-saas-email-course) — one email, for 7 days.